NotTimTam/file-converter/README.md

     -   `"pending"`: The job has not started.
     -   `"running"`: The job is in progress.
     -   `"done"`: The job has completed and the files can be downloaded.
+    -   `"error"`: An uncaught error occured during the conversion process.
+A `error` field is added to the status object in this case.
 -   **filesConverted**: `number` The number of files this job has converted.

 #### `files`